Sustainability at Garrard

 Committed to Doing Good

 Philanthropy is woven into the fabric of Garrard.
-In April 2020, we launched the Garrard Angels initiative to acknowledge the heroic efforts made by Britain’s key workers during the pandemic.
-We also have an exclusive partnership with the charity Dallaglio RugbyWorks, which uses the values of rugby, and sport in general, to upskill disadvantaged young people to help them build a positive and productive future.
+In April 2020, we launched the Garrard Angels initiative to acknowledge the heroic efforts made by Britain’s key workers during the pandemic and are committed to building rewarding, impactful partnerships with British charities, the most recent being Dallaglio RugbyWorks.

 Working Towards Circularity